Rahulsingh1939/Competitve_coding/README.md

-# Competitve-Coding
+# Competitive-Coding
-Templates for various standard algorithms.
+Templates for Competitbive programming and various standard algorithms.